 Since its launch in 2009, Mitacs Globalink has attracted top undergraduate students from around the world to Canada for a summer research internship.
 As a result of the program’s success pairing them with Canadian faculty members, Mitacs is helping these talented students pursue additional educational and research opportunities in Canada through the Globalink Graduate Fellowship.

-Mitacs will confirm the fellowship award and forward funds directly to the student upon proof of acceptance and enrollment at an eligible university.
-Half of the award is forwarded to the student in September and the $5,000 balance is forwarded in January.
+Upon Mitacs' receipt of proof of acceptance and enrollment, Mitacs will confirm the fellowship award and forward funds directly to the student.
+Half of the award is forwarded to the student and the balance is forwarded in the second consecutive term.

-*Please note that this information applies to Globalink Research Interns from 2013 cohort and beyond.
-If you were a Globalink Research Intern prior to 2013, please contact glfellowship(at)mitacs.ca to discuss your fellowship eligibility.
+*Please note that this information applies to Globalink research interns from 2013 and beyond.
+If you were a Globalink research intern prior to 2013, please contact glfellowship(at)mitacs.ca to discuss your fellowship eligibility.

 Benefits to students

-The Globalink Graduate Fellowship offers former Globalink Research Interns returning to Canada these benefits
+The Globalink Graduate Fellowship offers former Globalink research interns:

 - Recognition as Globalink alumni